Student Spotlight: Linda Kirby

-"I joined the Navy in 2006 and became a mechanic and laboratory technician in the nuclear power plant on an aircraft carrier, the USS Carl Vinson," she said.
-"When I returned to Illinois, I wanted to continue in the mechanical path.
-But I didn't want to be a mechanic, so I chose Mechanical Engineering as a major for my second tour of COD."
+“I joined the Navy in 2006 and became a mechanic and laboratory technician in the nuclear power plant on an aircraft carrier, the USS Carl Vinson,” she said.
+“When I returned to Illinois, I wanted to continue in the mechanical path.
+But I didn’t want to be a mechanic, so I initially chose engineering as a major for my second tour of COD.”

 While she was in the Navy, Kirby also began volunteering for a local hospice organization, which sparked a passion for helping people with dementia.

-"When I was on limited duty, I went to Volunteermatch.com and found out there was a place a block away from where I lived, Hospice Community Care.
+“When I was nearing the end of my service, I went to Volunteermatch.com and found out there was a place a block away from where I lived, Hospice Community Care.
 The volunteer coordinator was a retired Navy chaplain so we got along well.
 Once the training was complete, I would visit people at various retirement facilities or at their own homes.
 All of my patients were female and with dementia, and most of them had husbands and children who served in the military.
-I loved talking to these ladies, even if they didn't have much to say.
+I loved talking to these ladies, even if they didn’t have much to say.
 I realized that the passion behind my volunteering was driven by the need for a mother in my life.
-I can't wait until I have the opportunity to volunteer with dementia patients again."
+I can’t wait until I have the opportunity to volunteer with dementia patients again.”

-While at College of DuPage, Kirby is working in the Veterans Services office through the Veterans Work-Study Program.
+While at College of DuPage, Kirby worked in the Veterans Services office through the Veterans Work-Study Program.

-"I help veterans use their benefits, which requires customer service skills and an in-depth knowledge of veterans benefits," she said.
-"Working with the COD staff has helped me become more professional and personable.
-It has also helped me to understand what it is like to work in a professional environment."
+“I helped veterans use their benefits, which requires customer service skills and an in-depth knowledge of veterans benefits,” she said.
+“Working with the COD staff helped me become more professional and personable.
+It also helped me to understand what it is like to work in a professional environment.”